rodrigue89/Swizzle/Tutorials/Comments (#2).md

 # Tutorial #2: Comments

 The code we wrote in the last tutorial was quite simple.
-But when you start designing advanced APIs, you need a way to weel docuemnt them.
+But when you start designing advanced APIs, you need a way to document them.
 That is where comments come in.

 ```
 // This is a comment